 On November 8, 2010, joint operating agreements dated October 6, 2010 relating to each of the Myra and Sara licenses were signed by the joint venture partners and GeoGlobal, as operator.
 The agreements contain substantially similar provisions that relate to the rights and obligations of the parties with regard to operations under the licenses, including joint exploration, appraisal, development, production and disposition of oil and natural gas produced from the areas covered by the licenses.
 Under the joint operating agreements, an operating committee is created to supervise and direct operations and activities carried out by the operator with respect to each license.
-The operating committee (which we understand replaces the steering committee created by the Allocation of Rights and Settlement Agreement) will be comprised of representatives of each joint venture partner holding a working interest.
-Decisions of the operating committee are determined by an affirmative vote of two or members representing at least 51% of the working interests; provided that the vote must include the affirmative vote of Emanuelle Energy Ltd., Emanuelle Energy Energ
+The operating committee with respect to each license.
+The operating committee are determined by an affirmative vote of two or members representing at least 51% of the working interests; provided that the vote must include the affirmative vote of Emanuelle Energy Ltd., Emanuelle Energy Oil and Gas Limited Partnership, Israel Land Development Company Ltd., IDB Development Corporation Ltd., and Modiin Energy Limited Partnership as long as each of them holds at least 50% of its original working interest.
+Currently, we understand that there are four members on the operating committee - one each from IDB-DT Energy (2010) Ltd., Emanuelle Energy Ltd., GeoGlobal Resources (India) Inc., and IPC Cayman.
+Mr. Howard Cooper currently represents IPC Cayman.
+While we own 76.79% of IPC Cayman, we agreed to have IPC Cayman's representative on the operating committee be appointed by ITC.
+We believed at that time that ITC's representative would be Mr. Howard Cooper.
+Mr. Cooper has significant experience in handling oil and gas projects and has been actively involved in developing of the offshore Israel project.